antrea-io/antrea/docs/design/ovs-pipeline.md

 This ACNP is applied to all Pods with the label `app: web` in all Namespaces.
 It allows only HTTP ingress traffic on port 8080 from Pods with the label `app: client`, limited to the `GET` method and `/api/v2/*` path.
-Any other HTTP ingress traffic on port 8080 from Pods the label `app: client` will be dropped.
+Any other HTTP ingress traffic on port 8080 from Pods with the label `app: client` will be dropped.

 ```yaml
 apiVersion: crd.antrea.io/v1beta1